privcount/privcount/INSTALL.markdown

     Debian/Ubuntu:  libseccomp-dev
     Other Linux:    libseccomp2 libseccomp-devel

+    On by default, if the libraries are available.

+#### Linux systemd notifications:

+    Debian/Ubuntu:  libsystemd-dev pkg-config
+    Other Linux:    ?

+    --enable-systemd

+The Debian tor packages are built with systemd notifications by default.
+If you want to use systemd to manage your privcount-patched tor, install it in /usr/local, so that systemd's ProtectHome works correctly.

+Once tor is installed in /usr/local, use the systemd drop-in file
+    dist/systemd_privcount_tor.conf
+to activate it.
+Instructions are in that file.

 #### scrypt Control Port Password Encryption:

     Debian/Ubuntu:  libscrypt-dev
     Other Linux:    libscrypt-devel

+    On by default, if the libraries are available.

+Recommended if you are using a control port password.

 #### Other Optional Tor Dependencies:

-Tor also supports systemd notifications, and xz and zstd compression of directory documents (in 0.3.1 and later).
+Tor also supports xz and zstd compression of directory documents (in 0.3.1 and later).

 For details, read the output of:
     ./configure --help

 ### Building Tor:

+Tor builds with --prefix=/usr/local by default.

+We recommend that you perform the following steps to install a privcount-patched tor in /usr/local:

     git clone https://github.com/privcount/tor.git tor-privcount
     git checkout privcount
+    ./autogen.sh
-    ./autogen.sh && ./configure --disable-asciidoc && make
+    ./configure --disable-asciidoc --prefix=/usr/local
+    make
+    sudo make install

 ### Optional Tor tests: